afnanalmohd/task_flutterr/README.md

 **Offline and Caching Data in Flutter** built using <a href="https://docs.flutter.dev/get-started/install"> Flutter</a>. and using <a href="https://pub.dev/packages/get">Getx</a> framework for state management.
  Additionally, The primary objective of writing.
+ Caching API responses is an essential feature for mobile app development.
+It allows the app to store previously fetched data and display it without having to fetch it again from the server, reducing network usage and improving app performance.
+In this tutorial, we will learn how to cache API response using Hive, a lightweight NoSQL database for Flutter, manage the app’s state using Bloc, a library that helps to manage the state of a Flutter app by separating the business logic from the presentation layer and display the cached data in our Flutter app.

 <br>